timfjord/two-way-mapper/README.md

 # ...
 ```

-Once mapping is defined we can convert one object to another and vice versa
+Once the mapping is defined it can be used to convert one object to another and vice versa

 ```ruby
 Customer = Struct.new :first_name, :last_name, :gender